williamm0/BackType/README.md

 - Unicode text is stored as UTF-8, but font fallback and non-ASCII editing still need more real AE testing.
 - `Pop Amount` is still a parameter, but the render-side pop animation is not finished yet.

+## Windows

+There is no official Windows build yet.
+Windows users currently need to build the plugin themselves from source.

+A prebuilt .aex version is planned for a future release.

 ## Current state

 This is v0.1.1, so treat it as an early build.